GimelStudio/GimelStudio/README.md

 A greatly improved nodegraph for Gimel Studio is currently in development via the [GS Nodegraph](https://github.com/Correct-Syntax/gsnodegraph) library.

-!["Gimel Studio mockup"](https://i.ibb.co/0C2sf3Y/Full-HD.jpg "Gimel Studio") *Early WIP mockup of the redesigned UI*
+!["Gimel Studio mockup"](https://i.ibb.co/0C2sf3Y/Full-HD.jpg "Gimel Studio") *Early (now outdated) WIP mockup of the redesigned UI*

 # Roadmap Goals

 For now, we're trying to keep the roadmap limited to realistic goals, keeping fun (of course!) and on-par with the amount of developers/contributors we have. *(Hint: we could possibly do more if you contribute.)*

-Currently, we're still planning the roadmap, but it's safe to say it will include:

-- A redesigned UI + nodegraph
-- File support via OpenImageIO
-- Vector support (in some way, at least)
-- Python API for scripting nodes

-...and More...
+**Visit our new home landing-page [here](https://gimelstudio.github.io) for some more detailed information on the project goals, vision, etc**

 # Immediate Tasks

 - [ ] Complete and implement [GS Nodegraph](https://github.com/Correct-Syntax/gsnodegraph) library (a greatly improved nodegraph for Gimel Studio)
-- [ ] Create official website for Gimel Studio at https://gimelstudio.github.io (currently just an ugly landing page)
+- [ ] Create official website for Gimel Studio at https://gimelstudio.github.io
 - [ ] Create updated design mockups for UI

 and more...